The Great Glen Way | |

 Caol, canoes and canals ....

-We left the start point and began to wend our way out of Fort William.
+We left this start point and began to wend our way out of Fort William.
 I had already experienced this stretch a year before, during my driving duties in support of a three peaks weekend, and I knew that for at least an hour the walking would be unremarkable.
 At the time I was obliged to take an alternate route through some back streets due to flooding, whereas today we were able to follow the official route and it was a more enjoyable walk as a result, along little bays formed by the river Lochy, and through young plantations of Rowan and Birch.

-Coran Fearna mirrored in the River Lochie
+Coran Fearna mirrored in the River Lochie |

 The canal wound on under a blue sky studded with fluffy clouds, it was bereft of activity save for a pair of canoeists who rowed at a slower pace than our walking.
 They kept me company all the way through to lunchtime, falling behind and then gliding past again whenever I stopped for a media moment.
 They looked strangely self-conscious whenever I overtook them.
 I don’t know why - I think they had the better idea regarding transport: Row all the way to Inverness?
 Yes please.

-The canal and the river
+The canal and the river |

 I made a video, tried not to sniff too much (for some reason walking always makes my nose run) and waved the camera at the prettiness of Torcastle.
 The canoeists glided by for a final time and I speculated on the pleasant if unremarkable walking we had experienced so far.